-Federal funds for Impact Aid, Army JROTC, Summer School LEP, and revenue for indirect costs are reported for in the General Fund and/or the Strategic Initiatives Fund, which are also components of the Governmental Fund type.
+Federal funds for Impact Aid, Army JROTC, Summer School LEP, Emergency Connectivity Fund, SHARS, and revenue for indirect costs are reported for in the General Fund which is also a component of the Governmental Fund type.

-Also, Federal funds for the School Health and Related Services (SHARS), Energy & Sustainability Services, and Qualified School Construction Bonds interest subsidy, if any, have been excluded from the Schedule of Expenditures of Federal Awards.
+Also, Federal funds for the School Health and Related Services (SHARS), Qualified School Construction Bonds interest subsidy, and Excise Tax Credits, if any, have been excluded from the Schedule of Expenditures of Federal Awards.